Above: Sunset on the road back from the Internal Displacement (IDP) camp in Eyl, Somalia.

 We approach families one by one, and they tell us their stories.
 Most were once pastoralists.
 They’ve lost most, if not all of their animals.
 Down to one-tenth of livelihoods they’ve spent lifetimes building up.
 From a herd of 500 goats, down to 50.
 And from a herd of 30 camels, down to none at all.

 Mohammud tells me that a camel can be worth between US$600 and $1000.
 These aren’t small losses.
 They were the families’ only assets: their means of transportation, hauling, trade and family pride, destroyed all at once.
 There is no insurance policy to replace them.
-No family members or neighbors have the means to help.
+No family members or neighbours have the means to help.

 A family who lost two children due to malnutrition in March.